irdsinc/jQuery.iNumberEntry/README.md

 ```javascript
 $("#iSocialSecurityNumberEntry").iSocialSecurityNumberEntry([NumberEntry]);
 ```
 By default, this will display in the format 123-45-6789.
-You can supply additional options as well in the second parameter, same as above for iSocialSecurityNumberEntry.
+You can supply additional options as well in the second parameter, same as above for iPhoneNumberEntry.
 ## Events
 ```javascript
 $("#iNumberEntry").iNumberEntry().on("change.iNumberEntry", function(e) {